thanthese/vim-presentation/presentation.md

 # How to use the modes

-(Or, how do I not forget what mode I'm in?)
+(Or, "How to not forget which mode you're in.")

 - Normal (90% of time)
 - Insert (toxic, don't stay)